 Whatever you fight, you strengthen, and what you resist, persists.― Eckhart Tolle

-These words resonated with me, specifically with regard to the work involving Transitional Life Coaching.
-The very focus of transitional coaching is knowing, accepting and understanding that one is in transition, change is likely, and we may not know where the transition will take us.
+These words resonated with me, specifically concerning the work involving Transitional Life Coaching.
+The very focus of transitional coaching is knowing, accepting, and understanding that one is in transition, change is likely, and we may not know where the transition will take us.

 What does the EGO vs INTELLECT play in the space?